sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 ## Features

 - Browse and install a wide selection of community ports and homebrew.
-- Distributed as a single Pak directory, no additional setup required.
+- Distributed as a single Pak folder, no additional setup required.
 - Follows MinUI/NextUI SD card folder structure.
 - View cover artwork in NextUI for installed ports.
 - Supports deep sleep and shutdown on compatible devices (coming soon).